-&lt;sup>9 The detection and self-report of errors by their authors are promoted and recognised as a positive contribution to safety; on the contrary, the fact of hiding an error is a fault in the safety culture and is subject to disciplinary sanctions
+7 The detection and self-report of errors by their authors are promoted and recognised as a positive contribution to safety; on the contrary, the fact of hiding an error is a fault in the safety culture and is subject to disciplinary sanctions

-&lt;sup>10 In safety culture terminology, an "event" does not necessarily have a direct consequence on equipment or a direct impact on the facilities.
+8 In safety culture terminology, an "event" does not necessarily have a direct consequence on equipment or a direct impact on the facilities.
 It can simply involve weakened defence lines, including organisational, with no material consequence.